PXELDAR/DragonFeed/README.md

 # DragonFeed

-This is my first python tutorial project
+This is my first python tutorial project.
+I practiced working with fonts,sounds, images and simple game loop